[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 We understand that, due to geographical restrictions, interstate applicants and those living in regional South Australia may have difficulty attending our standard testing program.

-A cost of living allowance will be paid to successful applicants upon commencement at the Police Academy.
+A cost-of-living allowance will be paid to successful applicants upon commencement at the Police Academy.
 This is currently $4531.28.